smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

 A busy loop is entered next.
 As long as {{< lookup/cref profCountPIT >}} is not 0, jump back to the `wait4zero:` label and try again.
 We just set {{< lookup/cref profCountPIT >}} to -1, so this loop will spin until the timer interrupt fires and increments {{< lookup/cref profCountPIT >}} to 0.
 As soon as that happens, execution moves onto the next test.

 Another busy loop occurs.
 As long as {{< lookup/cref profCountPIT >}} is not 1, loop back to the `wait4one:` label and try again.
 We know that {{< lookup/cref profCountPIT >}} just became 0 in the previous loop; that's what permitted it to enter the current loop.
-The only way for it to become 1 is to wait until the timer ticks again.
+The only way for it to become 1 is to wait until the timer interrupt fires again.
 The use of `loop` is clever -- each time the `loop` instruction executes, it implicitly decrements the CX register.
 (If CX decrements to zero, `loop` will terminate, but if that happens here the CPU is running wicked fast and the whole profiling methodology becomes invalid.)

-Once the timer ticks again and {{< lookup/cref profCountPIT >}} increments to 1, the jump to the `done:` label is taken and execution moves on.
+Once the timer fires again and {{< lookup/cref profCountPIT >}} increments to 1, the jump to the `done:` label is taken and execution moves on.
 But something else has occurred: The timer interrupt handler copies the value in CX to {{< lookup/cref profCountCPU >}} each time it runs.
 Since CX holds an indication of how many times the busy loop ran, {{< lookup/cref profCountCPU >}} holds this value now too.

 More concretely, the value FFFFh - {{< lookup/cref profCountCPU >}} is the number of times the second busy loop ran, and the second busy loop is tightly governed by two consecutive ticks of a 1,000 Hz clock.
 Therefore FFFFh - {{< lookup/cref profCountCPU >}} is the number of busy loop iterations that occurred in 1/1,000th of a second (one millisecond).
 If the most recently measured value is larger than `loops_ms`, that becomes its new value.
 The highest (i.e. fastest-performing) value for `loops_ms` after ten trials is the final result.